Petre M. Andreevski: Background

-Andreevski was born in 1934 in the village of Sloeštica, Demir Hisar.
+Andreevski was born in 1934 in the village of Sloeštica, Demir Hisar, in the Kingdom of Yugoslavia (now North Macedonia).
 He attended elementary school in his native village, high school in Bitola, studied at the Faculty of Philosophy (now Philology) in Skopje.
 He worked as an editor with the Macedonian National Television and later was an editor of the periodical Razgledi.
 He has been a member of the Macedonian Academy of Sciences and Arts (MANU) since May 2000.
-Andreevski was also a member of the Macedonian Writers’ Association.
+Andreevski was also a member of the Macedonian Writers' Association.

 Several selections of his literary opus have been published.
 In 1984 his selected works were published in four volumes.
 He has been included in all anthologies of Macedonian poetry both at home and abroad.
 His works, in separate books, have been presented in over 30 languages.

 Andreevski died in Skopje in September 2006 and was buried in his birthplace Sloeštica.